mathurah/syde-223-lecture-notes/BigO-Notations.md

 **Delete:** `O(log(n))`<br/>

 ## Space Complexities
-Defn: Auxillary space is the extra space or temporary space used by an algorithm `O(n) for most, O(1) for bubble, selection ahd heap sort algorithms, and O(log(n) for quick sort algorithms.`
+Defn: Auxillary space is the extra space or temporary space used by an algorithm<br/>
+`O(n) for most, O(1) for bubble, selection ahd heap sort algorithms, and O(log(n) for quick sort algorithms.`

 ## Sorting Algorithms